amotivv/tools-ai-insta/README.md

    Open [http://localhost:3000](http://localhost:3000) in your browser to see the app in action.

 ## Usage

+- **Authentication:**
+  1. Click "Continue with GitHub" to sign in
+  2. Authorize the application
+  3. You'll be redirected back with full access

 - **Create Your AI Feed:**
   1. Select an AI type from the available options.